VasuAgrawal/418FinalProject/docs/final-writeup.md

 read-only and a write-heavy workload.
 Each of the two workloads is performed with a varying number of threads (1, 2, 4, 8, 16, 32), and is performed with a varying "contention factor".
 For both of the following workloads, we set `N` to be approximately 1 million elements.
-All souces of randomness are seeded with the same value to ensure consistency across tests.
+This value was chosen to be sufficiently large such as to have the operation take a nontrivial amount of time, while also being small enough to allow the tree to fit in memory.
+We believe that the value is sufficiently large such that operations tend to happen reasonably far away from the root, and that increasing the number of elements would not provide much additional benefit in this regard.
+Testing revealed that the same trends applied at larger values of `N`, and so this value of `N` was chosen as a means of optimizing for testing time.
+Also note that all souces of randomness are seeded with the same value to ensure consistency across tests.

 ### Write-heavy Workload